adam-dziedzic/adam-dziedzic.github.io/README.md

    Check the website locally.
 Open this _site/index.html in your web browser and inspect it.
 What is the error?
 It shows the exact line.
 For example, Chart was missing from a Chart.js JavaScript library.
-2. To deploy the website you need to put index.html and all other files/folders from _sites in the main root branch.
+2. We cannot deploy this as it is directly to github pages because the `jekyll-scholar` is not enabled plugin officially on github.
+Check Gemfile to see the plugin and also `_plugins/ext.rb`.
+It has to be added to the `_plugins`, otherwise the `jekyll-scholar` does not work.
+To deploy the website you need to put index.html and all other files/folders from _sites in the main root branch.
 Maintain the .git folder!
 You have another folder code/adam-dziedzic.github.io-master which should contain the final deployment files.
 More about [deployment](https://github.com/randymorris/randymorris.github.com).